- What is a molar pregnancy?

 Less common signs and symptoms include:

-- Signs of hyperthyroidism (overactive thyroid), such as nervousness, insomnia and heart palpitations
+- Signs of an overactive thyroid, known as hyperthyroidism, such as nervousness, insomnia and heart palpitations

 Molar pregnancy causes

-- Being younger than 15 or older than 35
+- Being younger than age 15 or older than age 35

 - A history of molar pregnancy